sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 Stealth Addresses are a novel concept that allows a receiver to share or publish a single static address that senders can derive one-time addresses from, breaking any cryptographic links to the shared/published address on-chain.
 While this does add considerable overhead to wallet scan times (all transactions must be scanned to see what is owned by your private keys instead of just validating known addresses) it entirely breaks wallet clustering by addresses along with many other key heuristics.

-Stealth Addresses were originally proposed for Bitcoin in 2011 on Bitcoin Talk, but were never adopted.
+Stealth Addresses were originally proposed for Bitcoin in 2011 on Bitcoin Talk, but were [abandoned as a BIP after `OP_RETURN` was changed](https://www.reddit.com/r/Bitcoin/comments/5xm9bt/comment/dejcjmw/?utm_source=share&utm_medium=web2x&context=3):

+> OP_RETURN got changed to 40 bytes at the last minute, preventing my stealth address standard from working, and moved on to work on other things. - u/petertodd

+While Dark Wallet did implement stealth addresses for Bitcoin, the wallet never officially launched and was abandoned.
 Monero, on the other hand, includes Stealth Addresses as they were a core part of the original Cryptonote protocol that Monero was created from.

 - [Original Stealth Address BIP - 63](https://github.com/genjix/bips/blob/master/bip-stealth.mediawiki)
 - ["How Monero Stealth Addresses Protect Your Identity" - LocalMonero](https://localmonero.co/knowledge/monero-stealth-addresses)